SeanBlackford37/Music-Store-Rehearsal-Space/README.md

 Sprint retrospective: https://docs.google.com/document/d/1R8s9SvEixdkvs95fgxC48-6VDp3U-D730fv54ISP8cY/edit?usp=sharing

 ## Sprint Two
-Sprint goal:Have a Rental UI that can interact with renting rooms and leasing items, and we can also hire and pay functional employees and repair techs.
+Sprint goal: Have a Rental UI that can interact with renting rooms and leasing items, and we can also hire and pay functional employees and repair techs.

 Link to class diagram: https://drive.google.com/file/d/1eApzCzlzqhEjJf8CRLRgbhmxXOLqydeL/view?usp=sharing